svenalexdev/svenalexdev/README.md

 ### 💡 About Me

 After my time in the corporate world and a transformative journey abroad to explore Latin America and reflect on my own career goals, I decided to follow my passion for tech and development.
-I recently graduated from a project-based Full-Stack Web and App Development bootcamp with a focus on:
+I recently graduated from a project-based Full-Stack Web and App Development bootcamp, focusing on:

 - **Frontend:** HTML, CSS, JavaScript, React, Vite
 - **Backend:** Node.js, Express, RESTful APIs